anou/iftheme-docs/plugins/tinymce-advanced/readme.txt

 = Other questions?
 More screenshots? =

-Please visit the homepage for [TinyMCE Advanced](http://www.laptoptips.ca/projects/tinymce-advanced/).
+Please post on the support forum or visit the homepage for [TinyMCE Advanced](http://www.laptoptips.ca/projects/tinymce-advanced/).

 == Screenshots ==